-The life of Missouri native George Washington Carver will be presented February 20 at various libraries.
+The life of Missouri native George Washington Carver will be on of several Black History Month presentation at the area libraries.

 Black History events at the library